Apple’s Biggest Claim About HomePod Is Legit, According To Our Acoustics Tests

 We recorded this from four locations in the room: 22 inches off the floor and 81 inches off the floor from the middle of the room (13 feet from the HomePod), and 25 inches and 81 inches off the floor 7 feet away on the same wall next to the same wall the HomePod sat near.

-After measuring the the full frequency spectrum (6.3Hz through 20,000Hz) of the HomePod’s sound output from each location, we compared each sound profile to see how much they changed from location to location in the room.
+After measuring the full frequency spectrum (40Hz through 20,000Hz) of the HomePod’s sound output from each location, we compared each sound profile to see how much they changed from location to location in the room.

 The HomePod’s profile changed very little.
 The average variance for all audible frequency bands was less than a decibel–0.95 decibel.
 My NTi friends said humans can’t really detect changes in sound below a decibel.